aandrovitsanea/cnn_mura/README.md

 * Check other architectures
 * Fine tune base model with Keras Tuner
 * Other models for transfer learning
+* Create py files for densenet and resnet models and build them to the notebooks
+* Add cleaned notebooks to repo
+* Write report

 ## Exploratory Data Analysis (EDA)